libp2p/specs/connections/inlined-muxer-negotiation.md

 The `"libp2p"` protocol code MUST always be the last item in the multiplexer list.
 According to [TLS], nodes that don't implement the optimization described in this document use `"libp2p"` for their ALPN.
-If `"libp2p"` is the result of the ALPN process, nodes MUST use multistream negotiation of the stream multiplexer as described in [connections].
+If `"libp2p"` is the result of the ALPN process, nodes MUST use protocol negotiation of the stream multiplexer as described in [connections].

 ### Multiplexer Negotiation over Noise